klept0/C25K-Calendar-Creator/C25K Calendar Creator/c25k_ics_generator.md

   - Google Fit compatible `.csv`
   - Markdown checklist for tracking
 - **Hydration and Safety Reminders:** Each workout includes hydration and safety notes.
-- **Beginner Tips:** Each day includes a motivational or safety tip.
+- **Beginner Tips:** Each day includes a motivational or safety tip (based on NHS, CDC, and AHA guidance).
 - **Rest Days:** Rest days are included in all exports and the checklist.
 - **Personal Goal:** Option to set a personal goal, included in the checklist.
 - **Resource Link:** Checklist includes a link to a reputable C25K guide.